-Children First/Communities In Schools (CIS) is a local non-profit committed to advocating and empowering children and families living in poverty.
-This is achieved through education and direct services such as the Family Resource Center at Emma, our after-school Learning Centers, Project POWER/AmeriCorps, and Student Support Specialists in Emma, Claxton & Johnston & Estes Elementary School and Eblen Intermediate.
+Children First/Communities In Schools (CIS) is a local non-profit committed to advocating and empowering children and families living at or below the federal poverty level.
+This is achieved through education and direct services such as the Family Resource Center at Emma, our after-school Learning Centers, Project POWER/AmeriCorps, and Student Support Specialists in Emma, Claxton, Johnston & Estes Elementary School and Eblen Intermediate.

 Children First’s mission is to empower children and their families to reach their full potential through advocacy, education and services.
 The mission of Communities In Schools is to surround students with a community of support, empowering them to stay in school and achieve in life.

 A community where children and youth are highly valued and are provided the maximum opportunity to reach their full potential.

 Currently, one in four (22%) children in Buncombe County live in poverty, and half (53%) of the students in Asheville City and Buncombe County Schools are eligible for free and reduced lunch.
 Research has linked child poverty with societal costs including academic underachievement, higher dropout rates, higher rates of teen pregnancy, higher costs of crime, and poorer overall health outcomes.

 Children First/CIS helps fulfill basic needs for children and families living in the Pisgah View and with children attending Emma, Johnston, Estes Elementary Schools and Eblen Intermediate School – all poverty-stricken West Asheville communities.
 100% of the families we serve are living in poverty with incomes below $24,250/year for a family of four.
 Neighboring schools have above 85% eligibility of free and reduced cost lunch, meaning their families live on income at no more than 130% of the poverty line.
 The families living in the two public housing communities served by our Learning Center students have an average income of less than $6,000 a year for a family of four.